einobaka/hw04-js-APIquiz-gt/README.md

 Dev notes:
 The layout is comprised mostly of bootstrap.
 DOM elements are created with attributes of bootstrap, there are no CSS attributes used directly on this homework.

-This homework was tough, I did not get all the functionality correctly.
-Missing components such as: score save, and subtract from clock.
+Missing components such as: score save

 Screenshot of the game started: